Top 24 Financial Literacy Quotes for Students

 – Mokokoma Mokhonoana, author

 Mokhonoana’s quote reminds us that frugality is a choice, not a punishment.
 Social media and advertising constantly pressure you to spend more, upgrade your lifestyle, and keep up with what everyone else seems to be buying.
-But there’s no rule saying you have to spend every dollar you earn.
+But there is no rule saying you have to spend every dollar you earn.
 Living below your means (choosing the slightly less expensive option, cooking instead of ordering out, driving a reliable used car instead of a new one) is how wealth actually builds.
 For students establishing patterns early, this mindset is incredibly powerful.

 “Don’t save what money is left after spending.
 Rather, only spend the money that remains after saving funds.”